Everything you wanted to know about cycling the South Downs Way but were afraid to ask

 Our e-bikes and hybrid bikes are not suitable for serious off-road use so we can't hire those out for the South Downs Way.

 We have a drop-off arrangement with a bike hire company at Eastbourne, at the far end of the trail, so you can pick your bikes up here and leave them there.
 We do have to charge for this service, as it costs us money to send someone down to Eastbourne to collect the bikes later.

-Currently the surcharge is £180 per trip - that's on top of the normal bike hire fees.
+Currently the surcharge is £220 for up to four bikes and £300 for groups of five or more - that's on top of the normal bike hire fees.
 This is a flat fee covering a party of up to four bikes.
-(So if you rent one bike off us and want to drop it off at Eastbourne, we'll charge a £180 surcharge.
-If you rent three bikes, the surcharge will still be just £180.)
+(So if you rent one bike off us and want to drop it off at Eastbourne, we'll charge a £220 surcharge.
+If you rent five bikes, the surcharge will be £300.)

 Sorry, we don't have arrangements to drop a bike off anywhere else along the way - just Eastbourne.
 If you have to finish your journey anywhere other than Eastbourne. it's your responsibility to get the bike back to us.

 If you've booked to drop the bike off in Eastbourne but then change your mind and bring it back to us, we may still retain part of the surcharge as we'll already have made arrangements for someone to receive the bike in Eastbourne and someone else to go and collect it.